California moves to embrace cryptocurrency and regulate it

 “Too often government lags behind technological advancements, so we’re getting ahead of the curve on this, laying the foundation to allow for consumers and business to thrive,” Newsom, a Democrat, said in a statement.

-California has about 39 million residents and its economy is more than $3.1 trillion, larger on its own as a U.S. state than the United Kingdom and India.
+California has about 39 million residents and its economy is more than $3.1 trillion, larger than the United Kingdom and India.
 Newsom said his order is a step toward making it the nation’s first state “to establish a comprehensive, thoughtful, and harmonized regulatory and business environment for crypto assets.”

 Cryptocurrencies, which are built on blockchain database technology, have exploded in popularity in recent years.
 About 16% of U.S. adults have invested in, traded, or used cryptocurrencies and the percentage is much higher among younger men.
 Biden’s executive order in part asks the Federal Reserve to consider whether it should create its own digital currency.